Chartered loss adjusters use their skills to resolve large, complex or contentious insurance claims on behalf of

 The CII also provides a range of qualifications at Certificate, Diploma, Advanced Diploma and Masters level.
-The CII Advanced Diploma in Insurance provides a comprehensive overview of insurance and leads to eligibility to apply for chartered insurance practitioner status (subject to having five years' experience, not necessarily post-qualification) with the CII.
+The CII Advanced Diploma in Insurance provides a comprehensive overview of insurance and leads to eligibility to apply for Chartered Insurance Practitioner status (subject to having five years' experience, not necessarily post-qualification) with the CII.
 Once you've completed the Advanced Diploma, you're entitled to use the designation ACII.

 Once qualified, it's vital to keep up to date with developments and changes in the industry.
 Both CILA and CII provide opportunities for CPD (continuous professional development) and networking.

 It's possible to progress to the role of team leader, handling particular categories of claim, such as fraud or subsidence, and then move into a management role.
 Some firms have several offices across the country, giving you the opportunity to move into branch management and take on areas such as human resource management, financial planning and monitoring, strategic planning and marketing.

 As even large firms of loss adjusters are still relatively small organisations, you may need to move employer to further your career.
 Some smaller firms regularly hire loss adjusters on a case-by-case basis, so once you've gained experience there are opportunities to work freelance.
 It's also possible to set up your own company.